DrDelirium/TBA/README.md

 Documentation for the framework can be found on the [Lumen website](http://lumen.laravel.com/docs).

+The API will allow for the following entry points,

+RestFull action: GET:
+- airports: The alphabetically sorted list of all airports in the system.
+- airport/{id}: One airport, including all the possible destinations from it.
+- trips: The alphabetically sorted list of all the trips saved in the system.
+- trip: One trip, including all the previously saved origin airports and destination airport of each flight.
+RestFull action: POST:
+- savetrip
+- updatetrip

 ## Installation

 Clone or download this project file to your system, then use composer install to get all the dependencies.

 Create the required tables with artisan migrate, and then fill the tables with artisan db:seed.

 For a bare-minimum front-end, you can get the files from [Trip Builder Client](https://github.com/DrDelirium/TBC).